Galts-Gulch/avarice/README.md

 - SMA = (Sum of last SMAPeriod candles) / SMAPeriod

 **EMA (Exponential Movement Average)**
-- NOTE: We support two EMA trade strategies specified in genconfig.EMAStrategy; "CD" (convergence/divergence), and "Diff" (waits to pass up or down diff threshold before trend is determined
+- NOTE: We support two EMA trade strategies specified in genconfig.MAStrategy; "CD" (convergence/divergence), and "Diff" (waits to pass up or down diff threshold before trend is determined
 - We trade this as a crossover (convergence/divergence) indicator.
 This is one of our supported EMA trade strategies.
 On 10/21, when EMA10 > EMA21, we sell (and visa versa).
 Differs from MACD due to lack of third signal line.
 - NOTE: does two calculations using EMAShort and EMALong.
 - The first iteration uses SMA to generate the first EMA.